curious-quant/Linux-Command/README.md

 # Linux-Commands
-This Repository contains essential Linux commands to work with Linux created using "The Linux Commands Handbook" By Flavio Copes
+This Repository contains essential Linux commands to work with Linux.
+Its created using "The Linux Commands Handbook" By Flavio Copes